View/Download PDF Version

 The Master of Science (M.S.) in Construction Management develops upper-level management personnel for the construction industry, while helping students to pass the Certified Professional Constructor (CPC) examination administered by the American Institute of Constructors (AIC).

 All applicants to the M.S. program in Construction Management must satisfy the requirements of the UALR Graduate School in addition to any requirements specific to the Donaghey College of Engineering and Information Technology.
-To be considered, an application must contain the following items:
+To be considered for regular admission, an application must contain the following items:

 - A bachelor’s degree in construction management or construction engineering, civil engineering, architecture, business, or similar areas is required.
 Students with educational backgrounds different from construction management may need to take prerequisite courses.
 Applicants must have an overall undergraduate grade point average (GPA) of 3.0 (4.0 scale).